victorkristof/tmux-auto-dark-mode/README.md

 Hit <kbd>prefix</kbd><kbd>I</kbd> to fetch the plugin and source it.
 The plugin will automatically start in the background.
 You can test it by turning on macOS Dark Mode (from System Preferences -> General -> Appearance -> Dark).
+There might be a slight delay, as tmux-auto-dark-mode relies on tmux update interval which defaults to 15 seconds (check `tmux show-options -gqv "status-interval"`).

 ### Manual Installation